-- 1. Press and hold the SET button on the transmitter. - 2.
-Turn on the transmitter and release the SET button.
-The status LED will flash red slowly, indicating that the transmitter is in bind mode. - 3.
-Press and hold the LINK button on the receiver. - 4.
-Turn on the vehicle and release the LINK button.
-The LFD on the receiver will flash red, indicating that the receiver is in bind mode. - 5.
-When the LEDs on both the transmitter and the receiver turn solid green, the system is bound and ready for use.
+- Press and hold the transmitter's SET button as you switch transmitter on.
+The transmitter's LED will flash red slowly.
+Release the SET button. - 2.
+Press and hold the receiver's LINK button as you switch on the model.
+Release the LINK button. - 3.
+When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
 Confirm that the steering and throttle operate properly before driving your model.